JuliaLang/julia/doc/src/manual/arrays.md

 ### [Concatenation](@id man-array-concatenation)

-If the arguments inside the square brackets are separated by semicolons (`;`) or newlines instead of commas, then their contents are _vertically concatenated_ together instead of the arguments being used as elements themselves.
+If the arguments inside the square brackets are separated by single semicolons (`;`) or newlines instead of commas, then their contents are _vertically concatenated_ together instead of the arguments being used as elements themselves.